 Work hours are key components in estimating productivity growth and hourly wages as well as being a useful cyclical indicator in their own right, so measuring them correctly is important.
-The US Bureau of Labor Statistics (BLS) collects data on work hours in several surveys and publishes three widely-used series that measure average weekly hours.
+The US Bureau of Labor Statistics (BLS) collects data on work hours in several surveys and publishes four widely used series that measure average weekly hours.
 The series tell different stories about average weekly hours and trends in those hours but qualitatively similar stories about the cyclical behavior of work hours.
 The research summarized here explains the differences in levels, but only some of the differences in trends.

-On average, respondents to the BLS's household survey correctly report weekly hours worked per person and weekly hours worked on their main jobs.
+On average, respondents to the US BLS's household survey correctly report weekly hours worked per person and weekly hours worked on their main jobs.

-All three series exhibit similar cyclical behavior.
+All series exhibit similar cyclical behavior.

 Differences in levels between the longest-running series (Current Population Survey (CPS), Current Employment Statistics (CES) production and nonsupervisory workers, and Office of Productivity and Technology (OPT )) can be explained by differences in concepts and coverage.